the-scouts/incognita/README.md

     2. [Fiona](http://www.lfd.uci.edu/~gohlke/pythonlibs/#fiona)
     3. [Rtree](http://www.lfd.uci.edu/~gohlke/pythonlibs/#rtree)
 * `pip install geopandas`

+## Getting Started:
+You will need to obtain the latest version of the ONS Postcode Directory.
+Note that this has some open licences attached to it.

+If this is not May 2018, then you will need to create another child class of ONSPostcodeDirectory in `ONS_data.py`

+You will need to populate the settings.json file with the appropriate file paths

 ### Generating datafile
 To generate the datafile needed for most operations, run `setup_data_file.py` with clean prototype extract.